-Angelina College Pathways are broad areas of study that encompass multiple degrees and certificates that prepare students to enter the workforce or transfer to a university.
+Angelina College career fields are broad areas of study that encompass multiple Pathways (or areas of study) to degrees and certificates which prepare students to enter the workforce or transfer to a university.
+Recommended course sequences for each Pathway are provided by faculty.